reduxjs/redux/docs/introduction/what-rtk-is-redux-today.md

 ---
-id: why-rtk-is-redux-today
+id: What-rtk-is-redux-today
-title: Why Redux Toolkit is How To Use Redux Today
+title: What Redux Toolkit is How To Use Redux Today
-description: 'Introduction > Why RTK is Redux Today: details on how RTK replaces the Redux core'
+description: 'Introduction > What RTK is Redux Today: details on how RTK replaces the Redux core'
 ---

 ## What is Redux Toolkit?